 What does the future hold for our cooperation with Dom24 and which numbers will we be most proud of after the next 10 months?
 Follow our blog to find out. ;) And if you’re searching for a partner who will take your online presence to the next level, stop by for a cup of coffee and we’ll begin our digital story!

-As head of marketing, I am committed to three principles when working with clients: to truly understand their needs and the industry they are in, to develop a good relationship on a foundation of honesty and to stay sharply ROI driven.
+As Marketing Team Lead, I am committed to three principles when working with clients: to truly understand their needs and the industry they are in, to develop a good relationship on a foundation of honesty and to stay sharply ROI driven.
 The web is a sales channel.
 If it is not selling, something is not right.

 Be the first one to hear about the latest digital trends and case studies.